 Another component that could cause moisture problems is the dew point reader.
 If this part is not working right, it may show that dew points are within safe limits when they actually aren’t.
 If your dew point reader is off, it may only show you single values or display rapid changes across the reading.
 You could also see readings that are inconsistent with your environmental observations.

 Depending on your application, a dryer may be needed to obtain extremely dry air.
 If you find that your air has more moisture than your task can tolerate, you may need to add, upgrade or change the type of dryer you have.
 Jobs like spray painting and labwork can require extremely dry air.
 For example, in spray painting applications, you can get small dots throughout your coat of paint that come from spots where water enters the airflow and prevents the paint from adhering to the surface.
 If you use a dryer and find your air still has too much moisture in it, your dryer may not be appropriately matched to the demands you’re placing on it.
-A compressed air system review from The Titus Company can help you accurately measure your needs.
+A compressed air system review from Fluid Aire Dynamics can help you accurately measure your needs.

 8. Your Compressor Lags During Use

 If it feels like your rotary screw compressor stutters or struggles to keep up, you may have a problem with the pump itself.
 Since this is such an essential part of an air compressor’s operation, issues here can be detrimental.
 Some of the reasons a pump might fail before its expected lifespan include:

 - Excessive moisture in the system, which can come from condensate buildup